ucgis/GeoConnect/index.markdown

 ---
 <div class="home-page">
   <div class="hero">
-    <h1>GIS Research Consultation Guide</h1>
+    <h1>GIS Interactive Guide</h1>
-    <p class="hero-subtitle">Interactive guidance from University of California (UC) GIS Librarians to help you with your geospatial research needs.</p>
+    <p class="hero-subtitle">Your guided walk-through to help you with finding, cleaning, choosing a platform, and visualizing data to map with GIS.
+Created by the University of California (UC) GIS Librarians to help you with your geospatial research needs.</p>
   </div>

   <div class="home-content">